himanshup/creatify/README.md

 # Spotify Playlist Creator
 ![Image 1](https://raw.githubusercontent.com/himanshup/spotify-playlist-creator/master/screenshots/img1.png)

-Playlist Creator is a web app where users can easily create Spotify playlists.
+Playlist Creator is a web app where users can create Spotify playlists.
 Created using React and Node.js.

 View it here https://playlistcreator.herokuapp.com/.
 You must be signed in to search for artists and create playlists.